marthoc/GarHAge/README.md

 The type of reed/magnetic switch used for Door 2.
 Must be placed within quotation marks.
 Set to `"NO` for normally-open.
 Set to `"NC"` for normally-closed. _(Default: NO)_

-#### Home Assistant Workaround Parameters

-_Note: These parameters are temporary until a bug in HASS (and perhaps the underlying Paho MQTT library that HASS relies on for MQTT communication) is resolved.
-It appears that, on restart, HASS does not properly resubscribe to topics it was previously subscribed to, such that it does not receive retained messages on the MQTT broker when it resubscribes.
-GarHAge addresses this problem by listening for a "birth message" that HASS can send when it connects to the MQTT broker.
-When GarHAge receives this message, it publishes the status of Door 1 and Door 2 (if enabled) on MQTT_DOOR1_STATUS_TOPIC and MQTT_DOOR2_STATUS_TOPIC, ensuring that HASS will receive these messages.
-Until the HASS/Paho bug is resolved, if you are using HASS I recommend using the below parameters; otherwise, if HASS is stopped and restarted the cover platform will show an "unknown" state and the binary sensor platform will show "closed", regardless the actual state of the door, until the first time the door state changes.

-`HOMEASSISTANT true`

-Set to `true` if using Home Assistant.
-Set to `false` if not using Home Assistant.
-Note that `true` will also require you to configure HASS's configuration.yaml to enable the birth_message (set out below). _(Default: true)_

-`HASS_BIRTH_TOPIC "hass/status"`

-The topic GarHAge will subscribe to to listen for HASS's birth message.
-Must be placed within quotation marks. _(Default: hass/status)_

-`HASS_BIRTH_PAYLOAD "online"`

-The payload HASS will send on the `HASS_BIRTH_TOPIC` when it connects to the MQTT broker.
-Must be placed within quotation marks. _(Default: online)_

 ### 3. Upload the sketch to your NodeMCU / microcontroller

 If using the NodeMCU, connect it to your computer via MicroUSB; press and hold the reset button on the NodeMCU, press and hold the Flash button on the NodeMCU, then release the Reset button.
 Select `Sketch - Upload` in the Arduino IDE.